 4. The extension does not extend the front of the property beyond or the side of the property if a road runs alongside the front of it.

-5. Any single storey extension is not more than four metres long if it’s a detached house, or three metres long for all other types of property.
+5. Any single storey extension is not more than eight metres long if it’s a detached house, or six metres long for all other types of property.
 In either case it can’t be more than four metres tall.

 6. Any extension within two metres of the boundary is not more than three metres tall.